scionproto/scion/doc/BeaconService.md

 ### Policy

 A policy contains the parameters for the selection heuristic and the filters for inserting the beacon into the BeaconDB.
-Beacon servers have multiple policies for different purposes.
-Beacons that are filtered by all policies are not added to the beaconDB.
+BSes have multiple policies for different purposes.
+Beacons that are filtered by all policies are not added to the BeaconDB.

-* In a non-core beacon server, there is a policy for propagation, up-segment registration and down-segment registration.
+* In a non-core BS, there is a policy for propagation, up-segment registration and down-segment registration.
-* In a core beacon server, there is a policy for propagation and for core-segment registration.
+* In a core BS, there is a policy for propagation and for core-segment registration.

-### Beacon DB
+### BeaconDB

 ![beacon db overview](fig/beacon_srv/db_overview.png)

 The BeaconDB consists of three tables:

-* Beacons: This table stores the raw beacons with some additional metadata used to select the beacons.
+* `Beacons`: This table stores the raw beacons with some additional metadata used to select the beacons.
-* IntfToBeacons: This table maps the (ISD-AS, IfId)-pair to all beacons containing that IfId.
+* `IntfToBeacons`: This table maps the (ISD-AS, IfId) pair to all beacons containing that IfId.
-* Revocations: This table contains all revocations that are not expired.
+* `Revocations`: This table contains all revocations that are not expired.

-#### Beacon insertion
+#### Beacon Insertion

-Before inserting, the beacon store checks that at least one policy does not filter the beacon.
-(i.e. does not contain a blacklisted AS or ISD, and the hops length does not exceed MaxHopsLength).
+Before inserting, the beacon store checks that at least one policy does not filter the beacon (i.e., the beacon does not contain a blacklisted AS or ISD and the `HopsLength` does not exceed `MaxHopsLength`).
 If that is not the case, the beacon is discarded.
-Otherwise, the beacon and the IntfToBeacon mappings are inserted.
+Otherwise, the beacon and the `IntfToBeacon` mappings are inserted.

-#### Beacon selection
+#### Beacon Selection

 Beacon selection is done in-memory and ad-hoc.
 The heuristic is as follows:

 1. Select at most *n* beacons with the least amount of hops that do not contain a revoked interface and are not expired.
-1. Choose the *k-1* paths with the least amount of hops from the set
+1. Choose the *k-1* paths with the least amount of hops from the set.
-1. Choose the maximum disjoint path compared to the shortest path from the set
+1. Choose the maximum disjoint path compared to the shortest path from the set.

 #### Policy Updates